Xiddler/PORTABLE_ENV/dotfiles/cheat/git.md

 The refs directory is also empty at the start

+# .gitignore file
+Should be tracked!

+The .gitignore file should be in your repository, so it should indeed be added and committed in, as git status suggests.
+It has to be a part of the repository tree, so that changes to it can be merged and so on.

 # trees & blobs

 blobs are like files, trees are like directories.